Annual US inflation falls to 3-year low, clearing the way for the Fed to begin cutting rates

 The government said nearly all of July’s inflation reflected higher rental prices and other housing costs, a trend that, according to real-time data, is easing.
 As a result, housing costs should rise more slowly in the coming months, contributing to lower inflation.

+The report showed that inflation is steadily falling closer to the Fed’s 2% target — though not too quickly, which might suggest that the economy is weakening, said Tara Sinclair, an economist at George Washington University and a former Treasury Department official.

 In July, grocery prices rose just 0.1% and are a scant 1.1% higher than they were a year earlier, a much slower pace of growth than in previous years.
-Yet many Americans are still struggling with food prices, which remain 21% above where they were three years ago, though average wages have also sharply increased since then.
+Yet many Americans are still struggling with food prices, which remain 21% above where they were three years ago.

 Gas prices were unchanged from June to July and have actually fallen 2.2% in the past year.
 Clothing prices also dropped last month; they’re nearly unchanged from 12 months earlier.
 New and used car prices fell in July, too.
 Used car prices, which had skyrocketed during the pandemic, have tumbled nearly 11% in the past year.